vinkanumuri/RHK-SM4/readme.txt

 Type dir on windows or ls on mac to reveal the folder contents.
 You should see a file called setup.py Within the command prompt run: python setup.py develop In the Anaconda main window, launch a jupyter notebook.
 In the first cell type %pylab inline and execute the cell.
 In the second cell type import stmpy and execute.
-Once you installed the stmpy package, all you need to do is by first type in "import stmpy" at the top.
-And then to call your data by typing stmpy.load('xxx.sm4').
+To call your data you just need to type in stmpy.load('xxx.sm4').
 Please email me if you have any difficulties with a screenshot of your error message.